cloudfoundry/cli/README.md

 software and should not be used in production environments.
 If you need something more stable, please check out the [RubyGem](https://github.com/cloudfoundry/cf).

+For a view on the current status of the project, check [cftracker](http://cftracker.cfapps.io/cfcli).

 Building
 ========